elele20005/Candidate-Search/README.md

 I WANT a candidate search application
 SO THAT I can hire the best candidates

-## Description React + JavaScript + Vite
+## Description: React + JavaScript + Vite
-My task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
-This is a single-page web developer portfolio that will showcase my skills, projects, and contact details.
-The portfolio features sections like About Me, Portfolio, Contact, and Resume, complemented by a user-friendly navigation system that highlights the active section.
-The page is dynamic, responsive, and effectively showcases my skills and expertise as a developer.
+My task is to complete a candidate search application that calls the GitHub API and renders data in the browser.
+The application's API, which retrieves data from the GitHub API, has already been created.
+It's my task to complete the front end using TypeScript, call the application's API, and then deploy the entire application to Render.

                               `The Snippet Is Shown Below`